idaholab/moose/framework/doc/content/source/controls/WebServerControl.md

 }
 ```

-This endpoint can be accessed via the [MooseControl/index.md] python utility via the following methods:
+This endpoint can be accessed via the [MooseControl](MooseControl/index.md optional=true) python utility via the following methods:

 - `wait()`: Waits for the control to be waiting
 - `getWaitingFlag()`: Gets the current flag that the control is waiting on, if any